-In this feature interview, Michelle Ang speaks to three fathers who run their own businesses.
+In this feature interview, Michelle Ang spoke to three fathers who run their own businesses.
 They share their struggles and how they find time for family in the midst of their hectic schedules.

-Kuah Eng Liang, 34, Principal of Heguru Education Centre @ One KM and Sengkang
+Kuah Eng Liang, Principal of Heguru Education Centre

-Eng Liang currently oversees two Heguru Education centres – one at One KM and another at Sengkang.
-Married to Mrs Linda Kuah, a senior audit manager with two sons, a 3 year old and 1 year old, this father keeps a joyful outlook on life and parenting; appreciating the small pockets of time spent with his family.
+Eng Liang currently oversees four Heguru Education centres [SingPost Centre (Paya Lebar), Waterway Point mall (Punggol), Our Tampines Hub, Oasis Terraces mall (Punggol) and Serangoon NEX].
+Married with two sons, a 3 year old and a one year old, this father keeps a joyful outlook on life and parenting; appreciating the small pockets of time spent with his family.

 A typical work day for me is…